ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_4_odb.rst

 Retrieving ODB data from MARS
 *****************************

-Use  the 'ret_temp' `MARS Retrieval <https://confluence.ecmwf.int/display/METV/MARS+Retrieval>`_  icon to fetch Land TEMP ODB data from MARS for a given date.
+Use  the 'ret_temp' :ref:`Mars Retrieval <retrieve_icon>`  icon to fetch Land TEMP ODB data from MARS for a given date.
 Edit the icon (right-click & **edit**) to see what parameters are set.
 The most important ones are as follows: